jeffmcmahan/TYPEOF/README.md

 ```

 ### TYPEOF.silence
 Avoid throwing errors in production by calling `TYPEOF.silence()`.
-This function takes no arguments and always returns `undefined`.
+The function takes no arguments and always returns `undefined`.
 Once silenced, TYPEOF will not throw, and will not check types, so there is no performance hit.

 ### TYPEOF.silenceIf
 Conditionally avoid throwing errors in production by calling `TYPEOF.silenceIf`.
-This function takes one argument and always returns `undefined`.
+The function takes one argument and always returns `undefined`.

 ```js
 TYPEOF.silenceIf(app.env !== 'dev')